+How does inflation affect businesses?
 While consumers must contend with rapidly increasing prices and slower-growing wages, businesses must try to balance their supply with consumer demand while also planning for growing expenses, including higher employee pay.
 And not all businesses will feel it at the same time or in the same way.
 That’s because inflation moves through the supply chain and may affect certain geographies earlier than or more than others, depending on industry specialization.
 As business expenses rise, managing cash flow can get more difficult.
 Many businesses may experience an erosion of purchasing power, shortages of finished products in the market, and rising costs related to borrowing money.

-- Raise prices.
 Small business owners often try to hold off raising prices as long as possible so they won’t deter customers.
 While this is admirable, it can hurt your business.
 If your costs continue to creep up, you may finally be forced to make a sudden high price hike.
 This could put off customers more than gradual, well-communicated increases would.
 So, keep open communication with your suppliers and plan how to get ahead of impending rises in your business expenses.
 Whenever possible, share your impending price increases with customers ahead of time.
 Most people will understand and may even appreciate the heads up.

-- Cut or reduce business expenses.
 Take a critical look at your budget, especially how you spend your money.
 Look for things that aren’t necessary for your business to continue, and consider shopping around for your must-haves.
 Maintain an open dialogue with your suppliers and look for creative ways to negotiate mutually-beneficial contracts.

-- Apply for a business loan.
 If you need help managing your cash flow while dealing with the higher prices that inflation brings, consider securing a business loan.
 Considering the planned interest rate hikes, sooner may be better.

-- Focus on retaining your employees.
 Recruiting new employees costs money.
 Plus, hiring new employees while inflation rates continue to rise also may mean paying increasingly higher wages.
 Aim to take care of your current employees.
 Keeping them happy and in place can also maintain a sense of stability during challenging financial times for your business.

-- Automate where you can.
 Automating tasks can save time and reduce costs, so look for repetitive work that you can streamline with automation technology.
 This can help you stay profitable and survive during difficult hiring markets.